rachitrawat/DEXTER/README.md

 # DEXTER
 Age and Gender prediction using Wide Residual Networks

+## Abstract
-Abstract—In this project, we introduce a deep learning solution to age and gender estimation from a single face image.
+In this project, we introduce a deep learning solution to age and gender estimation from a single face image.
 For both prediction tasks, a single Convolutional Neural Network (CNN) of Wide Residual Network (WRN-16-8) architecture is used.
 We